-Dual Enrollment Programs: Getting College Credit in High School
+Dual Enrollment Pros and Cons: Getting College Credit in High School

 What is Dual Enrollment?

 Dual enrollment programs are accelerated tracks that allow eligible secondary students to complete postsecondary coursework, earning high school and college credit at the same time.
 Public, charter, private, and homeschooled students can all take college level courses at community college campuses, participating high schools, or online.
-Such programs can save students time and money as they are often exempt from paying tuition, application, and laboratory fees.
+Programs like dual enrollment can save students time and money as they are often exempt from paying tuition, application, and laboratory fees.

-Dual enrollment may have many benefits, but it is not always the best option for everyone.
+Dual enrollment, also known as concurrent enrollment, may have many benefits, but it is not always the best option for everyone.
 Before you decide to take these courses, consider how dual enrollment would impact your high school curriculum, current courses, and extracurricular activities.

 When Can I Start Dual Enrollment Courses?